ntop/ntopng/doc/src/web_gui/interfaces.rst

 of activities that cannot be performed on mirrored interfaces, including network device discovery and eBPF events processing.

+**Flows-only Interface**:
+This setting provides a performance boost by disabling the hosts allocation on the interface.
+However this means that the per-host traffic will not be accounted.

 **Periodic Interface Network Discovery**:
 This setting toggles ntopng periodic network discovery.
 Network discovery frequency can be controlled from the preferences and it defaults to 15 minutes.

+**Dynamic Traffic Disaggregation**:
+Controls the interface disaggregation as explained in the `Interfaces Disaggregation`_ section.

 .. _`Local Broadcast Domain`: ../basic_concepts/local_broadcast_domain.html
 .. _`DHCP range`: #id1
+.. _`Interfaces Disaggregation`: ../advanced_features/dynamic_interfaces_disaggregation.html

+**Duplicate Disaggregated Traffic**:
+When the Dynamic Traffic Disaggregation option is set, normally ntopng will only report the traffic on the disaggregated interfaces, hence the main interface will have no traffic.
+By enabling this option it's possible to also report the traffic on the main interface.

 Host Pools
 ----------